Instructions on HOW TO GROW SAFFRON crocus at home from bulbs or seeds or corms are given including tips for getting flowers every year.

 Commercially saffron is grown in Iran, India Spain, Italy and Greece, Iran being the world’s biggest grower.

-In Australia the dry summer climate of Victoria, South Australia, WA and some areas of NSW is suitable for growing Saffron Crocus.
+In Australia, the dry summer climate of Victoria, South Australia, WA and some areas of NSW is suitable for growing Saffron Crocus.
 It is grown commercially in Tasmania.

 I started growing saffron in my garden in Sydney this year out of my interest in doing experiments.
 I knew that saffron grows best in temperate areas and dry Mediterranean conditions, but as I live in that part of Sydney where there is no very high humid summer, I decided to give it a try.